malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 is shown in @fig:intermediate_scattering_function.
 At low temperatures ($T=1.25$ to $T=1.4$)
-the relaxation of the intermediate scattering function takes place through a two step process, comprised of an initial relaxation to a plateau that starts around \num{1e4} timesteps, followed by a secondary relaxation.
+the relaxation of the intermediate scattering function takes place through a two-step process, comprised of an initial relaxation to a plateau that starts around \num{1e4} timesteps, followed by a secondary relaxation.
-This is the same two step process observed in the structural relaxation of ortho-terphenyl [@Mapes2006] and described in @sec:intro_structural.
+This is the same two-step process observed in the structural relaxation of ortho-terphenyl [@Mapes2006] and described in @sec:intro_structural.
 This indicates that the structural relaxation